 Convertibles are large fishing boats usually intended for offshore or open-water use.
 They have a flying bridge with a steering station, which is often enclosed by removable clear-canvass or Isinglass curtains (hence their name).

-Dual console boats, often simply called “DCs,” have a steering station at a starboard-side console and a passenger’s seat behind a port-side console.
-This type of saltwater fishing boat is a popular choice for family anglers, because it offers a bow cockpit with seating in front of the consoles and is also a good design for watersports boats, ski and wakeboarding boats, swimming, and other family-oriented activities.
+Dual console boats, often simply called “DCs,” have a steering station located on a starboard-side console and a passenger’s seat located behind a port-side console (i.e. two consoles).
+Although not designed at the outset for fishing, these kind of family-style boats can actually be set up for fishing as well, while providing some more comfort for those onboard who may not be throwing lines.
+This saltwater fishing boat is a popular choice for recreational cruisers and family anglers because the cockpit offers an additional console for storage (or a head), a comfortable “automotive-style” passenger seat to the port side of the driver and a dedicated bow seating area in front of the console.
+This is also a good cockpit layout and design for watersports boats, ski and wakeboarding boats, swimming, and other family-oriented activities.

 Flybridge boats have an upper deck and steering station built on top of the main cabin.
 Some are convertibles and others have enclosed upper cabins, but in either case, these are usually large boats intended for offshore use.
 These boats are often used by sport fishing teams and professional anglers, but can also be used for family cruising offshore and long term coastal boat trips.
 When outfitted as Fishing boats these vessels will come with multiple casting platforms, chairs, numerous rod holders and other professional fishing gear, boat navigation systems, radar and other equipment and accessories.